 If any items are lost please inform the nurse in charge immediately or report this to a team member, who will record this in the lost & found book.
 Likewise please let us know if lost items turn up again.

-Residents, relatives and staff at Lindemann Healthcare are encouraged to become involved in its policy formation and decision making process.
+Residents, relatives and staff at Lindemann Healthcare Care Homes in Edinburgh are encouraged to become involved in its policy formation and decision making process.
 This policy sets out ways in which Lindemann Healthcare enables residents, relatives and staff to influence matters that significantly effect them and empower them to become more involved.

 We believe this aim is only achievable with the active participation from residents and other significant members of the multi disciplinary team.